IMsumitkumar/python-basics-QnA/Functions.md

 In this example, the "add" function takes two parameters "a" and "b" and returns the result of adding them together.

-###  Can you provide an example of a function that takes multiple arguments?
+### Q:  Can you provide an example of a function that takes multiple arguments?

 ```python